Eating Well While Receiving Chemotherapy

 - Full-fat yogurt

-- Try to get at least one-third of your calories at breakfast, as this may be the most tolerable meal of the day
+- Try to get a lot of calories at breakfast, as this may be the most tolerable meal of the day.

-- Eat with others, in a pleasant environment
+- Eat in a pleasant environment with other people.

 - Eat prior to chemotherapy treatment.